muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 A `<Text>` may optionally be split into 1..N segments where each pair of consecutive segments is separated by dividing space.
+However the exact semantics of this for `<Text>` are different than for other quotation-mark-delimited possreps; mainly it is that the optional leading `\` is specified separately per segment and it only affects that segment; also, individual character escape sequences may not cross segments.

 This grammar is subject to the additional rule that the non-negative integer denoted by `<codepoint>` must be in the set {0..0xD7FF,0xE000..0x10FFFF}.